 Why Make This Lemon Poke Cake?

-How to Make this Lemon Jello Poke Cake Recipe
+How to Make Lemon Poke Cake

-- Mix the batter in a bowl and bake the cake according to package directions.
+- Mix the batter in a bowl and bake the cake according to the package directions.
 Allow it to cool.

 - Poke holes in the cake.
 For smaller holes use a fork or butter knife and for larger holes use the handle of a wooden spoon.